New York Dolls: Individual endeavors: 1975–2004

-During this period, in the early 1990s, Sylvain moved to Los Angeles and recorded one album Sleep Baby Doll, on Fishhead Records.
-His band, for that record, consisted of Brian Keats on drums, Dave Vanian's Phantom Chords, Speediejohn Carlucci (who had played with the Fuzztones), and Olivier Le Baron on lead guitar.
+Sylvain signed to RCA and released his self-titled debut solo album, Sylvain Sylvain (1979), to minor success, peaking at number 123 on the Billboard 200 during an eight-week chart run, and a second album under the name of Syl Sylvain and the Teardrops, while also working with Johansen.
+Following this, he became a taxicab driver in New York, and formed the band The Criminals, releasing a third album, 78 Criminals, in 1985 on Fan Club Records.
+In the early 1990s, Sylvain moved to Los Angeles and recorded the album (Sleep) Baby Doll on Fishhead Records.
+His band for that record consisted of Brian Keats on drums, Dave Vanian's Phantom Chords, Speediejohn Carlucci (who had played with the Fuzztones), and Olivier Le Baron on lead guitar.
 Guest appearances by Frank Infante of Blondie and Derwood Andrews of Generation X were also included on the record.
 It has been re-released as New York A Go Go,.